umit-iace/tool-pywisp/docs/examples/tcp.rst

 ======================
-Tcp/IP - Communication
+TCP/IP - Communication
 ======================

-Currently two implementation variants are available for:
+Currently one implementation variant is available for:

 .. contents:: :local: